tudelft3d/val3dity/README.md

     $ ./val3dity myfile.gml --oxml report.xml

-Other formats can also be used as input, the volumetric primitives are then validated according to ISO19107 definitions:
+Other formats can also be used as input, the volumetric primitives are then validated according to the ISO19107 definitions:

   1. OBJ (a file can contain more than 1 object, each will be validated individually)
   1. OFF
-  1. [POLY](http://wias-berlin.de/software/tetgen/1.5/doc/manual/manual006.html#ff_poly), there are a several examples of test datasets in the folder `data/poly/`, the `README.txt`
+  1. [POLY](http://wias-berlin.de/software/tetgen/1.5/doc/manual/manual006.html#ff_poly), there are several examples of test datasets in the folder `data/poly/`, see the `README.txt`
   1. [all the formats supported by Assimp](http://www.assimp.org/main_features_formats.html) can in theory be used, although I haven't tested them all.
-OBJ and OFF surely works.
+OBJ and OFF surely work.

 This [FAQ for the web-application](http://geovalidation.bk.tudelft.nl/val3dity/faq) can help answer some questions I believe.